 - democracy

-This should be identical to version 2 of Boix, Miller and Rosato's Dichotomous democracy measure (
+Boix, Miller and Rosato's dichotomous democracy measure (

 Distinguishes between monarchies and republics in democratic countries.
 It is

 NAfor non-democracies.
-Vales: 0 Republic, 1 Monarchy, 7 Hybrid.- regimebroadcat
+Values: 0 Republic, 1 Monarchy, 2 Hybrid.- regimebroadcat

 Regime type.
-Classification with broad categories: Parliamentarism, Semi-presidentialism, Presidentialism, Semi-monarchy, Party-based rule, Personalist rule, Military rule, Absolute monarchy, Oligarchy
+Classification with broad categories: Parliamentarism, Semi-presidentialism, Presidentialism, Semi-monarchy, Party-based rule, Personalist rule, Military rule, Absolute monarchy, Oligarchy.
+The upstream value 99 (occupation, civil war, or otherwise unclear) is converted to

 Indicates if the head of state is popularly elected or not in democratic republics.
 Values 0 Head of state not popularly elected; 1 Head of state popularly elected.
 In a few cases this variable is not